 Baking an Experience Map

-Experience Maps are a well known and useful UX tool, but the truth is that when it’s time to get one’s hands dirty, it's not a very easy task to solve.
-The options are too many and the models so varied that making the right decisions can be really complicated, if you aren’t experienced enough in the end the best case scenario will result in an irrelevant Experience Map, and in the worst case with nothing…
+Experience Maps are a well known and useful UX tool, but the truth is that when it's time to get one's hands dirty, it's not a very easy task to solve.
+The options are too many, and the models so varied that making the right decisions can be complicated.
+If you aren't experienced enough in the end, the best-case scenario will result in an irrelevant Experience Map, and the worst case, with nothing…

 As with cakes, there are many different recipes for baking an Experience Map.
-Today I am going to tell you one basic technique which include a few steps that will allow you to create an Experience Map from scratch.
-And guarantee that in the end you will have a steaming, tasty Experience Map in your hands.
+Today I will tell you one basic technique, which includes a few steps that will allow you to create an Experience Map from scratch.
+And guarantee that in the end, you will have a steaming, tasty Experience Map in your hands.

-Lets starts with the basics, we will need some essential ingredients for our preparation:
+Let us start with the basics.
+We will need some essential ingredients for our preparation:

 Persona - You need one persona belonging to your product target.
-It is advisable to have at least two personas, sometimes one persona trip can be more interesting and useful for stakeholders than others as they expose more relevant issues and opportunities.
+It is advisable to have at least two personas.
+Sometimes, one persona's trip can be more exciting and useful for stakeholders than others as they expose more relevant issues and opportunities.

-Goal - One goal that will direct user behaviour during experience flow.
-Basically: what is the persona’s purpose for this specific interaction in this particular scenario?
+Goal - One goal that will direct user behavior during experience flow.
+Basically: what is the persona's purpose for this specific interaction in this particular scenario?
 What is she trying to accomplish?.

 Mental Status - You will need to define an initial Mental State as a starting point for your persona.
-This mental status will suffer variations during the experience and you should reflect these changes in the key phases of interaction.
+This mental status will suffer variations during the experience, and you should reflect these changes in the critical phases of interaction.

 Task model - (optional) It is preferable to have a previously created task model -it will make the job easier-.

 2 to 3 Scenarios - It is better to have several possible scenarios.
-When sketching you may discover some are useful or richer than others.
-It is important keep in mind that your Experience Map should make a contribution to the knowledge you (and stakeholder) already have about the product.
-To make a beautiful graphic representation of an irrelevant (or obvious) interaction issues has no point at all.
+When sketching, you may discover some are useful or richer than others.
+It is crucial to keep in mind that your Experience Map should contribute to the knowledge you (and stakeholder) already have about the product.
+To make a beautiful graphic representation of an irrelevant (or obvious) interaction issues has no point.
 The scenario presents a situation and the goal behind the entire experience.
 The scenario must respond to: What is the user Goal: what problem or need is it trying to address?
 Does he hurry?
 Is he relaxed?
 Is he alone or with others?

-Context - Some people use context and scenarios as synonymous but I prefer to keep them separate as it seems you can have same context for very different scenarios.
-For me a context is defined by the set of facts that surround a scenario such as physical environment, device and platform constraints, physical space and device or platform in which the experience is taking place: persona is at home, work, street?.
+Context - Some people use context and scenarios as synonymous, but I prefer to keep them separate as it seems you can have the same context for very different scenarios.
+For me, a context is defined by the set of facts surrounding a scenario such as physical environment, device and platform constraints, physical space and device or platform in which the experience is taking place: persona is at home, work, street?
 Is it using a desktop computer or a mobile phone?
 What are the device/platform constraints?

 SOME TIPS BEFORE STARTING…

-1-Quality ingredients are key: Remember all ingredientes should come from strong research and analysis.
+1-Quality ingredients are essential: Remember, all ingredients should come from strong research and analysis.

-2- Keep in mind that the ultimate goal is to end up with a graphical representation which should at least reflect process and interactions, customers needs and customer perceptions through the experience flow.
-This means that those who work with it should be able to easily understand the overall interaction, positive and negative issues, and make product/business decisions from it.
+2- Keep in mind that the ultimate goal is to end up with a graphical representation that should reflect process and interactions, customers' needs, and customer perceptions through the experience flow.
+This means that those who work with it should easily understand the overall interaction, positive and negative issues, and make product/business decisions from it.

-3- The second thing you must have in mind is: “you are the persona you are working on”.
-Try to keep that in mind in every moment. ¿How will this persona react to this?
+3- The second thing you must have in mind is: "you are the persona you are working on."
+Try to keep that in mind at every moment.
+How will this persona react to this?
 What would she do?
 How would she feel?

 Define an initial Mental State: Take your persona, and use context and scenario to define an initial Mental State.

-You may have an impatient persona, or a very demanding one -personality characteristics- or 2 personas with different backgrounds and experiences -expertise level- both of them will act quite different even if seeking the same goal.
-A context can be also very determinant for user behavior and affect the attention directly, attitude or mood (mental status variables).
+You may have an impatient persona, or a very demanding one -personality characteristics- or two personas with different backgrounds and experiences -expertise level- both of them will act quite differently even if seeking the same goal.
+A context can also be very determinant for user behavior and directly affect the attention, attitude, or mood (mental status variables).

-Mental status is defined as a combination of user personality, background and previous experiences, scenario and context and change during the flow experience.
-In your Experience Map you could reflect Mental status in a detailed way using likert scale for different variables -like Attention, Motivation, etc- or use a simplified representation indicating only mood status -using emoticons, or color scale- complexity depends on the focus you want to do in this factor.
+Mental status is defined as a combination of user personality, background and previous experiences, scenario, and context, and change during the flow experience.
+In your Experience Map, you could straightforwardly reflect Mental status using the Likert scale for different variables.
+These are variables like Attention and Motivation.
+Use a simplified representation indicating only mood status -using emoticons or color scale- complexity depends on the focus you want to do in this factor.

-Using task model to identify touchpoints: Use task model to outline touchpoints between system and persona behaviour.
-If you don’t have a task model for your tested interaction just jump to next step where you can identify touch points simultaneously to the path draft.
+Using the Task Model to identify touchpoints: Use the Task Model to outline touchpoints between system and persona behavior.
+If you don't have a task model for your tested interaction, jump to the next step where you can identify touchpoints simultaneously to the path draft.

-This is for sure the most important step, if not done properly the result will be poor or defective.
-In this phase I recommend you to work directly on paper or whiteboard which allow you to take quick notes.
+This is, for sure, the most critical step.
+If not done properly, the result will be poor or defective.
+In this phase, I recommend you work directly on paper or whiteboard, allowing you to take quick notes.

-Note: the goal is to find all possible touch points, define impact and emotional persona reactions -using think aloud technique could be very useful-.
+Note: the goal is to find all possible touchpoints, define impact and emotional persona reactions -using the think-aloud technique could be very useful-

-Starting with the scenarios first scene run a persona simulation of the experience, keeping in mind the persona characteristic, the goal, the scenario and the context.
-At this point you have to be as much as an actor, a focus on the persona you are representing now -it helps to have the persona character print in front of you-.
-Do it in only one flow and draw a graphic scheme of the path indicating the key interaction points.
+Starting with the scenario's first scene, run a persona simulation of the experience, keeping in mind the persona characteristic, the goal, the scenario, and the context.
+You have to be equally an actor and a focus on the persona you are representing now -it helps to have the persona character print in front of you-.
+Do it in only one flow and draw a graphic scheme of the path indicating the critical interaction points.

-When finished, go back and forward at all times you need to correct the initial path if you think is not being natural to that persona and scenario.
+When finished, go back and forward at all times.
+You need to correct the initial path if you think it is not natural to that persona and scenario.
 You probably have to re-make that path several times, but it is better if you try to do it in one go the first time -the result will be more natural-.

-Follow the path as many time as you need.
-Each time you go back down the path, you will add different dimensions and elements to your map.
+Follow the path as many times as you need.
+Each time you go back down the path, you will add different dimensions and elements to your Map.